 Not only is tennis a fun and challenging hobby; it’s also fantastic for health — people who play tennis regularly have a 56% lower risk of dying of heart disease or a stroke than people who don’t play any sport, Harvard Health reports.
 Tennis is also linked to better cholesterol levels, lower body-fat percentage, and improved aerobic fitness.
 When it comes to improving your game, your forehand is a basic yet crucial technique that must be honed.
+Here are some tennis tips on how to!

 Get into the correct position

 Before you can successfully hit the ball, you’ll need to get in the correct forehand position.
 By ensuring proper footwork and racket preparation, you’ll generate the control, power and balance needed to pull off an effective forehand.
-So, as you set up for the ball, make sure to stay on your toes and pivot your foot in the ball’s direction as it flies towards you — you need to be able to move fast to time the backswing correctly.
+So, as you set up for the ball, make sure to stay on your toes.
+Pivot your foot in the ball’s direction as it flies towards you — you need to be able to move fast to time the backswing correctly.
 To get into a proper forehand stance, turn your shoulders sideways, and leave a slight bend in your knees while stretching your left hand out in front of you.
 Position your racket behind your body ready for the backswing, with your elbow held in close.

 Perfect your backswing